PR News

 Edelman announces global leadership changes to drive strategic transformation

-Edelman has made a series of senior leadership appointments as part of the firm’s strategic agenda.
+Edelman has made a series of appointments to its executive leadership team as part of the firm’s strategic agenda.
 Matthew Harrington has been named Executive Vice Chairman, Mainardo de Nardis as Global President and Chief Operating Officer, and Brian Buchwald as President, Global Transformation and Performance.

 A 41-year veteran of the firm, Matthew has held several key leadership roles, including U.S. CEO, and most recently served as Global President and Chief Operating Officer.
 In his new role as Executive Vice Chairman, he strengthens relationships with Edelman’s largest global clients, serving as senior counsellor to C-suites and boards.